Skip to content

 - upstream: http://app:8000

 Everything else is defaulted. port defaults to 8080 because no host is set and no route uses match.hosts. metrics_port and health_port stay at 0 (disabled) — audit logs on stdout are the only observability.
 Every protection is active in blocking mode.
-Security headers injected with the moderate preset.
+The five default-on security headers are injected with their built-in values.
 All canonical strip headers removed.
 All content types accepted.
 All parsers active.

 Example 2: multi-route with per-team overrides (Mode 1, single host auto-TLS)